News

 2022 - Thank you for downloading one of our favorite projects!
 While we are grateful for the exposure it has provided us from the good folks at PLSN, we wanted to share some more of the visuals that an article doesn't always have room for.
 Read on to see some of the best pics of how the lighting makes this annual event on Boston's Esplanade an iconic July 4th scene that gives chills to all who watch in-person and on screen!

-Graham Edmondson was our lead for this fantastic project, so we decided to ask him to share a few insights about it that the viewer may not be aware of!
+Our lead for this fantastic project was able to share a few insights that the viewer may not be aware of!
 Here’s a little “Behind the Scenes” look at what goes into providing event lighting for one of America’s most iconic outdoor shows:

 Q. So how does a gigantic show like this get done?